-Wi-Fi is available to visitors at the Mammoth Hotel restaurant lounge and the Old Faithful Snow Lodge, for a fee.
-Connectivity is very limited and may not be available at all times.
-The Horace M. Albright Visitor Center in Mammoth Hot Springs has free wi-fi.
+Wi-Fi is available to visitors in Mammoth Hot Springs at the Horace M. Albright Visitor Center for free.
+Wi-Fi is available at the Old Faithful Snow Lodge, for a fee but connectivity is very limited and may not be available at all times.